anthwlock/untrunc/README.md

 Jose1711 kindly provides an arch package here: https://aur.archlinux.org/packages/untrunc-git/

+## Docker container

+You can use the included Dockerfile to build and execute the package as a container
+    docker build -t untrunc
+    docker run -v ~/Desktop/:/files untrunc /files/filea /files/fileb

 ## Using

 You need both the broken video and an example working video (ideally from the same camera, if not the chances to fix it are slim).